Jokuyen/Happiness_Perspective/README.md

 - RecyclerView: Too difficult to implement a second type of ViewHolder
 - MPAndroidChart: Learning to use the library
 - Room: Lack of date format

+Lesson:
+I changed my Entry data class to include year: Int, month: Int, and day: Int.
+I noticed after the change that if I tried to submit a new Entry, the app crashes.
+I tried to find the bug for an hour until it dawned on me that the database's table with the old Entry version might be interfering with the current version.
+Therefore, this might be a database bug.
+My theory was that if I deleted the old database and started fresh, this bug would go away.
+First, I cleared the data using the clear() method of the Dao.
+Then, I updated the version of the database.

+And like that, my app stopped crashing!
+I fear what I would have done instead if I hadn't guessed upon this solution.
+For anyone working with Room, try changing the version of your database after changing the class of your chosen Entity.
+Otherwise, you might end up with your app crashing without a direct explanation.